Debunked Myths About Compression Socks

 Wear these socks during a long flight or car trip

-Visit us online at Dr. Motion to view our wide selection of graduated compression socks that are more comfortable and fit better - so you can wear them longer.
+Visit us online at Dr. Motion to view our wide selection of graduated compression socks for circulation improvement and reduced leg swelling and pain.
+Our socks are more comfortable and fit better - so you can wear them longer.
 Dr. Motion quality compression socks are available through major retail and online at Amazon.